Discover how to set a red and green Christmas table with foraged running cedar, wild ferns, fresh flowers, candles, and Santa Hat Christmas crackers.

 For this table, I placed striped napkins on the table instead of on the plates.
 Then I added a sprig of greenery and fresh cranberries.

-Mix and Match Dinnerware
+Mix and Match Dinnerware on a Red & Green Christmas Table

 Red Bird Bowls

 I added red bird bowls to this table and filled them with old-fashioned striped peppermint candy for “after-dinner mints.”
-If the candy is not wrapped, place a spoon with the bowl so guests can help themselves.
+If the candy is not wrapped, place a spoon in the bowl so guests can help themselves.

-Use Grocery Store Flowers
+Use Grocery Store Flowers on a Red & Green Christmas Table

 What to Substitute for It